Ink Splash - The InkTechnologies.com Blog

-Sometimes it just happens, but typically printers that are only used occasionally are more likely to encounter a clogging issue.
-Because inkjet printers use liquid ink, when the machine isn’t used for a while, the ink can dry and clog.
+Typically printers that are only used occasionally are more likely to encounter a clogging issue.
+Because inkjet printers use liquid ink, when the machine isn not used for a while, the ink can dry and clog.
 Once there is a blockage of dried ink, the number of ink dots ejected through the nozzles and applied to the page will drop, reducing overall quality.

 Even if you used your inkjet printer every single day, if you have stored a replacement ink cartridge for too long or in a less than desirable location, the ink may already be dried when you install it.
 Ink cartridges do have a somewhat short shelf life.